Do you struggle with tight hamstrings?

 If you’re dealing with a new hamstring injury or pain from repetitive use, it’s crucial to rest and recover.
 Here’s a tried-and-true method with which to begin:

 Resting your leg is most important, especially if your pain/injury is severe.
 Take it as a signal from your body to press the “pause” button.

 Ice will help to reduce the pain and swelling associated with tight hamstrings or a hamstring injury.
 Use ice for 20-30 minutes at a time every three to four hours until your pain is gone.
 Depending on the severity of your pain, this may be necessary for a few days.

 An elastic band wrapped around the injury can help to reduce the swelling.

-Besides the immediate rest actions mentioned above to reduce the pain and swelling, there is also yoga for tight hamstrings.
-Yoga can help bring mobility back into your muscles.
-With these simple postures, you can begin to loosen and heal the tightness.
+Besides the immediate rest actions mentioned above to reduce hamstring pain and swelling, there is also yoga for tight hamstrings.
+Yoga can help bring mobility back into your muscles and heal hamstring tightness.

 Hold each of the following poses for 7-10 slow breaths, then repeat on the other side of the body.

 Come into this posture and with your knees bent generously.
 First, focus more on keeping a straight spine with your tailbone tilted up to the sky.
 With your heart-melting back towards your legs, start to bend into one knee and then the other.